cambridge-water-polo/cambridge-water-polo.github.io/_pages/registration.md

 <br>

 ### [Medical Waiver Form](/assets/docs/Medical-Waiver.pdf)
-Please complete the CWP e-registration form as well as both the medical waiver form prior to the first 2018 CWP event you are participating in.
+Please complete medical waiver form prior to the first 2018 CWP event you are participating in.
 CWP has to have medical clearance from your parents and health insurance information on hand at all times.
-The link to the CWP e-registration is available on the CWP website under Forms.
 Click [here](/assets/docs/Medical-Waiver.pdf) for the form.

 <br>